-Study B: questionnaire survey
+Study B: Questionnaire survey

-A questionnaire survey was distributed online to a purposive sample representing the current leadership of the Midwives Committee of the Cyprus Nurses and Midwives Association (N=24, 38% with more than 20 years of experience).
-A generic TDF tool, referring to A = Action, C = context, T = time, and Ta = targetwas used with permission from the developers [32-34].
-The tool was adapted accordingly to refer to "antenatal education and counseling" (A) during routine antenatal appointments (C, T) with pregnant women and partners (Ta).
-The original versions consist of 79-93 items [26, 27] and has been extensively used in similar studies since it is one of the few tools that have been shown to tap on all TDF factors.
-Based on a process of assessing the discriminant validity of the items, a shorter 38-item version was proposed [32], which nevertheless does not cover all TDF domains.
-After comparing the three versions, an 83-item tool was compiled.
-This included all 38 items with good discriminatory validity as well as additional items sourced, upon assessing their face validity, from the two longer versions in order to cover all 14 TDF domains and 24 sub-domains (see Additional File 4, along with the Greek translation).
+A questionnaire survey was distributed online to members of the Midwives Committee of the Cyprus Nurses and Midwives Association (N = 24, 38% with more than 20 years of experience).
+A generic tool, referring to A = Action, C = context, T = time, and Ta = target was used with permission from the developers [26-28].
+The tool was adapted to refer to antenatal education and counseling (A) during routine antenatal appointments (C, T) with pregnant women and partners (Ta).
+The original versions consist of 79-93 items [26, 27].
+A shorter 38-item version was also proposed [28], which nevertheless does not cover all TDF domains.
+After comparing the three versions, an 83-item tool was compiled (see Additional File 4, along with the Greek translation).
 A forward-backward translation process was used to retain semantic equivalence.
 Each item is measured on a 6-point Likert response scale (Totally Disagree-Totally Agree, or similar depending on question).
 Due to the length of the questionnaire, items were grouped based on similar wording and introduced as sub-items around a common stem.
-Average scores per item as well as scores along the 24 TDF sub-domains were calculated.
-The small sample size, especially given the length of the tool, did not permit formal validation, beyond face validity.
-However, in the first instance, the analysis focused on ranking the domains, as a rough indication of areas considered by the leadership of Midwifery as more and less problematic in relation to the antenatal education role.

-Study C: participatory learning workshop
+Study C: Participatory learning workshop

 The launch of Baby Buddy provided an opportunity for a participatory learning activity around challenges faced by registered midwives (RM) in performing their educational role.
-This was an open event, which attracted over 120 delegates (about one in three of the midwifery workforce).
-Participation in the event was accredited with Continuous Education Credits, a necessary requirement for renewal of registration for Nurses and Midwives in Cyprus every four years.
-A workshop was organised with a sub-set of delegates (N=40) in six parallel groups due to room size restrictions related to COVID-19.
-Participants were Registered Midwives (RM) from all five state hospitals and most private clinics across all districts of the island, with working experience spanning from newly registered to over 30 years.
-After a short presentation, each 6-7-member group was given 30 min to reflect as a team and record their collective experience regarding challenges and potential opportunities on an A3 worksheet, divided in three colour-coded sections along the COM-B dimensions.
-A modified Nominal Group Technique approach was used to structure the discussion while giving all teams the chance to contribute.
+A workshop was organised with a sub-set of delegates (N = 40) in parallel groups due to room size restrictions related to COVID-19.
+After a short presentation, each group was given 30 minutes to reflect as a team and record their collective experience on an A3 worksheet along the COM-B dimensions.
+A modified Nominal Group Technique approach was used to structure the discussion.
 In a round-robin session, suggestions were written on a whiteboard and the process continued until there were no more suggestions.
 If a suggestion was similar to a previous point, the group would decide whether it merited to be mentioned as distinct.
 The process did not include voting and ranking since the purpose was to collect as many suggestions as possible.
-Other than the classification along the rough dimensions of Capacity, Opportunity and Motivation, as proposed by the participants during the workshop, the process did not entail further analysis, other than grouping similar/related suggestions, linguistic/syntactical editing and translating in English.
-Often participants found it difficult to classify their suggestions according to COM.
-With the assistance of trained facilitators (NM, EH, VC, CN, MP, CK), the group would discuss, debate and decide which domain to best assign it to, with the understanding that some factors represent horizontal themes.